Type in UX/UI Design

-Your constantly-updated definition of Type and collection of videos and articles
+Your constantly-updated definition of Type in UX/UI Design and collection of videos and articles

 Type is the appearance or style of printed text.
 It also refers to the process of working with text to create a legible, readable and visually appealing experience.
 Designers choose appropriate typefaces and use elements of design including hierarchy, alignment, spacing and more to convey their message.